Natalalia/Meteo-API/README.md

 npm run seed-dev
 ```

-To check the functionality, you can start the server listenning on _Port 9090_ by running:
+To check the functionality, you can start the server listening on _Port 9090_ by running:

 ```bash
 npm start